kkapelon/kkapelon.github.io/_drafts/software-testing-antipatterns.md

 UI tests dominate here and the shape is **not** a pyramid.

 I used some extreme examples to illustrate the point that you need to understand what your application needs and focus only on the tests that give you value.
-I have personally seen "payment management" applications with no integration tests and "website creator" applications with no UI test.
+I have personally seen "payment management" applications with no integration tests and "website creator" applications with no UI tests.

 There are several articles on the web (I am not going to link them) that talk about a specific amount on integration/unit/UI tests that you need or don't need.
 All these articles are based on assumptions that may *not* be true in your case.